Cauliflower Gnocchi

 - Measure by weight, if possible.
 This is a recipe where too much of one ingredient or too little of another can throw everything off.
 Weighing your ingredients will give you more precision and guarantee perfect results.

-I like to serve cauliflower gnocchi with my homemade marinara sauce (pictured here) or basil pesto.
-Parsley pesto and kale pesto would also be excellent, as would arrabbiata sauce.
+These cauliflower gnocchi are super tasty with my homemade marinara sauce (pictured here), pomodoro sauce, or you can simply toss the freshly fried gnocchi with butter, fresh sage, and vegan parmesan.
 To round out your meal, add balsamic roasted vegetables or almond-crusted baked eggplant.

 How to Store Leftovers